KKR to buy European credit manager Avoca

-KKR & Co LP (KKR.N) said on Friday it would acquire Avoca Capital, a European credit investment manager with $8 billion (5 billion pounds) in assets, expanding its credit platform as it seeks to fill a void in the sector left by banks.
+KKR & Co LP (KKR.N) said on Friday it would acquire Avoca Capital, a European credit investment manager with $8 billion in assets, expanding its credit platform as it seeks to fill a void in the sector left by banks.

 New York-based KKR said it will have about $28 billion in credit assets globally and $11 billion in European credit assets once the deal closes in the first quarter of 2014.
 It declined to disclose financial terms.